Sreyes29/Super-Mario-Space/README.md

 ## Extras
 As to why we called this game Super Mario Space, I have no idea whatsoever.
 Literally making and animating the movements of a mario character was too hard, so we ended up having a small circle as Mario.
-Probably stuck with the same name because it sounded appealing to play (we didn't care about no copyright back then).
+Probably stuck with the same name because it sounded appealing to play (we didn't care about any copyright back then).

 **Just to confirm once again, this game is in no way related to the official Mario franchise and games released by Nintendo.**